ssenmosip/mosip-temp-documentation/MOSIP-Deployment-Guide.md

 ## 1.4 Technical project stakeholders
 This table provides a list of all known stakeholders with an interest in the project.

+**Add table to validate the statement.**
+## 1.5 Definitions, acronyms and abbreviations

+**Add table to validate the statement.**
+# 2. Server Configurations
+## 2.1 Database Server
+Installation of this product is supported on the following operation systems and versions:
+* Windows Server
+### 2.1.1	Roles, Features, and Packages
+The following software packages must be installed on the operating system prior to installation of the software:
+* XXXXXXX
+### 2.1.2	Configuration
+Some screenshots to validate the steps.
+### 2.1.3	Configured Values
+**Add table to validate the statement**
+## 2.2	Web Application Server
+Installation of this product is supported on the following operation systems and versions:
+* Windows Server
+### 2.2.1	Roles, Features, and Packages
+The following SERVER ROLES must be ENABLED on the operating system prior to installation of the software:
+* XXXXXXX
+The following software packages must be installed on the operating system prior to installation of the software:
+* XXXXXXX
+### 2.2.2	Configuration
+Some screenshots to validate the steps.
+### 2.2.3	Configured Values
+**Optional table can be added to validate the statement**
+# 3. Software Installation
+## 3.1	Database Server
+### 3.1.1	Prerequisites
+1. Step wise paragraph.
+1. Step wise paragraph.
+### 3.1.2	Installation Steps
+1. Step wise paragraph.
+1. Step wise paragraph.
+### 3.1.3	Configured Values
+**Optional table can be added to validate the statement**
+## 3.2	Web Application Server
+### 3.2.1	Prerequisites
+1. Step wise paragraph.
+1. Step wise paragraph.

+3.2.2	Installation Steps
+1. Step wise paragraph.
+2. Step wise paragraph.
+3. Paragraph.
+3.2.3	Configured Values
+Optional table
+Information	Value
+Server Name

+4. Testing the Installation
+1. Step wise paragraph.
+2. Step wise paragraph.

+5. Troubleshooting
+1. Step wise paragraph.
+2. Step wise paragraph.
+6. Uninstallation
+3. Step wise paragraph.
+4. Step wise paragraph.